-- Air: The nearest airport is Jolly Grant Airport in Dehradun, 280 km away from Vishnuprayag.
+- Air: The nearest airport is Jolly Grant Airport in Dehradun.
+It is 280 km away from Vishnuprayag.

-- Train: The nearest railway station is Rishikesh, 261 km away from Vishnuprayag.
+- Train: The nearest railway station is Rishikesh.
+It is 261 km away from Vishnuprayag.

-- Road: One can avail taxis or buses from Rishikesh railway station to Joshimath.
-From here, one can use local transport to reach Vishnuprayag.
+- Bus: One can avail taxis or buses from Rishikesh railway station to Joshimath.
+At Joshimath, there is the availability of local transport to reach Vishnuprayag.

 Here are some of the places where one can stay near Vishnuprayag while undertaking the Char Dham Yatra are:

-- Hotel Grand Kailash: Featuring free WiFi, Hotel Grand Kailash offers accommodations in Joshīmath.
-Guests can enjoy the on-site restaurant.
-Free private parking is available on site.
+- Hotel Grand Kailash: Its a blend of luxurious amenities offered in Joshīmath.
+Guests can eat at the on-site restaurant.
+Moreover, free private parking is also available on site.

-- Nandaprayag: According to mythology, it was once the capital of Yadu Kingdom.
-Devotees believe that a holy dip in the confluence of Nandaprayag can absolve one of his/her sins.
+- NandaPrayag: Devotees believe that a holy dip in the confluence of Nandaprayag can absolve one of his/her sins.
 It is the second confluence following Vishnuprayag.

-- Rudraprayag: It is present at the confluence of river Alaknanda with river Mandakini, in Uttarakhand.
-It has an average elevation of 895 metres.
+- Rudraprayag: It is present at the confluence of river Alaknanda and river Mandakini, in Uttarakhand.
+It is at a height of 895 metres from the sea level.
 It is the fourth confluence following Vishnuprayag, Nandaprayag and Karnaprayag.
-Also, famous temples located in the region are Kedarnath Temple, Omkareshwara Shiva temple, Madmaheshwara Temple and Trijuginarayan temple.

-- Devprayag: It is present at the confluence of river Alaknanda with river Bhagirathi, in Uttarakhand.
-From here on, rivers Alaknanda and Bhagirathi meet and take the same name, i.e., Ganga or Ganges.
-Devprayag draws its name from sage Devsharma who led his life here.
+- DevPrayag: It is present at the confluence of river Alaknanda and Bhagirathi, in Uttarakhand.
+From Devprayag both rivers unify and flow as Ganga or Ganges.
+Moreover, Devprayag draws its name from sage Devsharma who led his life here.